 What’s Wrong With Your Note Template

-Colleagues: It’s time to have a heart-to-heart talk about your note templates.
+Colleagues: It’s time to have a heart-to-heart talk about your note template.

 “Templates can be useful tools; however,…Blue Cross and Blue Shield discourages templates that provide limited options and/or space for the collection of information, such as checkboxes, predefined answers, choices to be circled etc. Templates that just elicit selected information for reimbursement purposes are often not sufficient to demonstrate that coverage and coding requirements have been met…”